Skip to content

 kind: call_tool

-tool_id: comm.send_external_message
+tool_id: connector.send_message

 arguments: